emilyemorehouse/emilyemorehouse.com/content/016-migrating-to-gatsby/index.md

 Last weekend, I took some time to fully rebuild my personal blog from “scratch”.

-I tossed my [Lektor](https://www.getlektor.com/) site and rebuilt it with with [GatsbyJS](https://www.gatsbyjs.org), [GraphQL](https://graphql.org/) and [Rebass](https://rebassjs.org/).
+I tossed my [Lektor](https://www.getlektor.com/) site and rebuilt it with [GatsbyJS](https://www.gatsbyjs.org), [GraphQL](https://graphql.org/) and [Rebass](https://rebassjs.org/).
 It took less than 10 hours to implement and deploy!
 That time was broken into: